The term bubble should indicate a price that no reasonable future outcome can justify.”” – Cliff Asness

 George Soros and Reflexivity Theory

-George Soros, the $24.9 Billion investor, is another widely regarded expert in predicting asset bubbles including the 1992 Black Wednesday UK currency drop and 2008 Financial Crisis.
+George Soros is another widely regarded expert in predicting asset bubbles including the 1992 Black Wednesday UK currency drop and 2008 Financial Crisis.
 His Reflexivity Theory provides a useful complement to Robert Shiller’s model as it focuses on the psychological aspects of bubbles.
 Shiller argues that we can’t have a bubble without having two components: a run up in prices and a divergence from fundamentals.
 Soros argues that a bubble must also have a self-reinforcing “narrative” to justify this divergence in fundamentals.

 Reflexivity Theory, when applied to financial markets, essentially states that financial asset prices diverge from fundamentals when driven by a self-reinforcing “narratives” which can propel investors to buy long after any rational justification can be found.
-The reason is that asset prices, unlike the weather or physical laws, are influenced by market participants.
-If all market participants wake up tomorrow believing that the sky is green, they will all immediately realize their mistake.
+The reason is that asset prices, unlike the weather or physical laws, are decided by market participants.
+If all market participants wake up tomorrow believing that the sky is green, they can look up into the sky and realize their mistake.
 However, if all market participants wake up tomorrow believing that interest rates will stay lower for longer, then all financial asset prices will rise and market participants will be emboldened with new confidence in their investing prowess, and double down.

-The psychology behind the “self-reinforcement” mechanism is what overcomes often, but not always, efficient markets.
+The psychology behind the “self-reinforcement” mechanism is what can overcome what are usually efficient markets.
 The specific heuristics involved are well known, but often ignored by traditional economists and other advocates of the efficient market hypothesis.
 Charlie Munger provided a near comprehensive list of these heuristics in his June 1995 speech, “The Psychology of Human Misjudgment“.
 Heuristics most relevant to the formation of asset bubbles include:

-- Self-confirmation bias is the act of seeking out information that confirms our prior beliefs.
+Self-confirmation bias ... the act of seeking out information that confirms our prior beliefs.

-- Pavlovian association is the act of misconstruing past correlation as a reliable basis for decision-making
+Pavlovian association ... the act of misconstruing past correlation as a reliable basis for decision-making

-- Reciprocation tendency is the act of doing more of something that has recently made you feel good (like making money on an investment)
+Reciprocation tendency ... the act of doing more of something that has recently made you feel good (like making money on an investment)

-- Over-influence by social proof is the act of placing too much weight on the conclusions of others, particularly under conditions of natural uncertainty and stress
+Over-influence by social proof ... the act of placing too much weight on the conclusions of others, particularly under conditions of natural uncertainty and stress

 Clifford Asness and his “Bubble Logic”